GuerrSim96/DM_NMR_tfe/file/README.md

 This file contains information on the chemical-physical properties of atoms, which are fundamental for non-bonded interactions.
 The data is associated with the OPLS-aa force field.
 ### residuetypes.dat
 This input file presents a list of residues identified with a variable-length code.
 Each identifier is accompanied by a description specifying the nature of the compound.
+## from scratch:
 ### tip3p_added.pdb
 This file presents the coordinates of a single water molecule.
 ### trifluoroethanol.itp